Single Doctoral-Level Psychology Courses

 PSY 87125 Research in Sport Psychology

-This course provides an overall perspective of the research process as it relates to physical activity.
-This course investigates descriptive, quantitative (experimental and quasi experimental) and qualitative research methods as they pertain to the field of individual and team sports and physical activity in order to evaluate data and reach valid conclusions.
-This course explores the development and definition of a research problem culminating in a research proposal.Learning Outcomes:
+This course provides a broad perspective of the research process as it relates to physical activity.
+The curriculum investigates descriptive, quantitative (experimental and quasi experimental), and qualitative research methods as they pertain to individual and team sports and physical activity so as to evaluate data and reach valid conclusions.
+It explores the definition and development of a research problem, culminating in a research proposal.Learning Outcomes: